Mithun1508/Mithun1508/README.md

  📝  Some strategies I opt in Intellij IDEA  to debug the Production code :

-   ⚡ Doing Static Code Analysis   ⚡OpenGrok, LXR - Good web interface for code navigationCscope & Ctags - Good for command-line + vim traversing of code, ⚡  Adding debugging output   ⚡Adding programmatic assertions    ⚡using Build custom Tools     ⚡ Memory debuggers and profilers
+   ✨ Doing Static Code Analysis  📚 OpenGrok, LXR - Good web interface for code navigationCscope & Ctags - Good for command-line + vim traversing of code, 🎯  Adding debugging output   ❄ Adding programmatic assertions    🐳 using Build custom Tools     🎲 Memory debuggers and profilers
-   ⚡ Netbeans IDEs built-in code navigator       ⚡ using Loggers to Log4j, Log4C  and ELK stack         ⚡ Source Level Debuggers/Compiler: GDB
+   🌑 Intellij IDEs built-in code navigator       🚀using Loggers to Log4j, Log4C  and ELK stack         📅  Source Level Debuggers/Compiler: GDB
-  ⚡ Remote debugging from the server     ⚡ Putting breakpoint going line by line gives detail knowledge about the code when I deal with legacy Code.
+   ⛈ Remote debugging from the server     🧩 Putting breakpoint going line by line gives detail knowledge about the code when I deal with legacy Code.
-  ⚡ tracker issues computing and then prioritised using bug triage ⚡  Metrics,traces,Logfiles through Application performance monitoring ⚡Optimizing Databases BY indexing and performance Tuning
+  🎊 tracker issues computing and then prioritised using bug triage 🎉 Metrics,traces,Logfiles through Application performance monitoring 🎨Optimizing Databases BY indexing and performance Tuning

 # Software development